 Most of the courses in English for exchange students end before Christmas.
 Students also have the option to take the regular WU courses which end in February.

 UF Spring Semester (WU Summer Semester)

 Late February to late June

 Courses are taught in English.
 In addition, exchange students may attend Business German language courses at several levels or choose from a wide range of courses taught in German.

 |WU Credit||UF credit|

-Students coming to WU have two housing options.
-They can apply to live in the WU dorm, or they can seek private accommodation in the city.
+Students have two housing options at WU.
+They can apply to live in a WU dorm, or they can seek private accommodation in the city.
 Dorm housing for WU incoming exchange students is arranged by the Austrian Exchange Service (OEAD).
 OEAD offers pre-reserved quotas in a range of student residences of different standards, prices, and locations.
 These quotas are reserved for incoming exchange students until May 15th (winter term) and November 15th (summer term).
 Thus, nominated students should apply early if they wish to get a space in the dorm.
-The rooms are double rooms and there is a shared kitchen and "lounge" on each floor.
-Dorms are in various locations within the city.
-Students can arrange private accommodation for a flat in the city and a database of rental services is on the WU International Office web site.
+Dorms are located in various locations within the city.

 The currency in Austria is the Euro.